 Interest and usage of semantic annotations for providing structured, well-formed and semantically consistent content data is rapidly growing.
-With this, the development of artificial intelligence applications which use the semantic techniques and semantic annotated content is intensifying.
+With this, the development of artificial intelligence applications which use the semantic techniques and semantically annotated content is intensifying.
 Traditional websites are becoming increasingly difficult to find on the web and are therefore losing importance.
-To gain a certain visibility and to be found in chatbots and personal digital assistants, such as: Facebook Messenger chatbots, Amazon Alexa, Cortana, Google Home, Siri and so on, the best option is to utilize modern technologies and semantic annotations.
+To gain certain visibility and to be found in chatbots and personal digital assistants, such as Facebook Messenger chatbots, Amazon Alexa, Cortana, Google Home, Siri and so on, the best option is to utilize modern technologies and semantic annotations.

-Since 2011, schema.org, introduced by the major search engines Bing, Google, Yahoo! and Yandex, became a de facto standard for annotating and publishing structure data on the web.
+Since 2011, schema.org, introduced by the major search engines Bing, Google, Yahoo! and Yandex, became a de facto standard for annotating and publishing structured data on the web.
 Schema.org focuses on defining the item types and properties to describe “things” on web pages that are most valuable to automated agents (e.g. search engines, chatbots or personal assistant systems).
 This means search engines and dialog assistants get the structured information they need most to improve search results and give the required answer.
-For example, Google Search has rich features where events can be presented in a structured layout, or recipes in a carousel.
+For example, Google Search has rich features where events can be presented in a structured layout or recipes in a carousel.
 The core vocabulary of schema.org currently consists of 598 Types, 862 Properties, and 114 Enumeration values.
-Invariably schema.org publishes new releases to improve the core vocabulary by adding more detailed descriptive vocabularies and extensions, such as: healthcare-related schemas, e-commerce (GoodRelations project), accommodation extension (STI Accommodation Ontology) and so on.
+Invariably schema.org publishes new releases to improve the core vocabulary by adding more detailed descriptive vocabularies and extensions, such as healthcare-related schemas, e-commerce (GoodRelations project), accommodation extension (STI Accommodation Ontology) and so on.
 The usage of schema.org gives a motivation to focus on a certain domain for improving vocabulary and providing patterns for semantic annotations.
-For our study we chose the Tourism domain as it has a significant impact on the world's economy and represents a great opportunity to apply semantic technologies for tourist needs, especially in Austria.
+For our study, we chose the Tourism domain as it has a significant impact on the world's economy and represents a great opportunity to apply semantic technologies for tourist needs, especially in Austria.

 We analyzed data of the touristic service providers and interactive maps and semantically annotate them.
 The annotations covered a wide variety of information topics including events, accommodation and accommodation offers, food establishment, ski areas, sports activity locations, the region, press release articles, the organization itself and a large variety of infrastructure information.
 Based on that we defined domain specifications to provide better quality annotations and to make the annotation process easier for inexperienced users .
 Each touristic domain specification describes a schema (pattern) with a set of types and properties, which are necessary (required and optional) for semantic annotations.
 All domain specifications are stored on the semantity.it platform .
 To support annotation process domain specification editor, annotation editor and validator are developed.